mssgill/hscSphinx/glossary.rst

     The term ``rerun`` originated in SDSS.
 It simply refers to a single processing run, performed with a specified version of the reduction code, and with a specific set of configuration parameters.
-The assumption is that within a given 'rerun', the data have been handled in a homogeneous way.
+The implication is that within a given 'rerun', the data have been handled in a homogeneous way.